dolthub/docs/content/introduction/why-dolt.md

 We chose SQL as Dolt's query interface because it is the most widely the most widely adopted data description and query language for tabular data, and tables are the most common abstraction for managing datasets.

 Dolt adds the following version control features to a familiar SQL database:
-- reproducibility: given a commit, give the exact state of the database at that state in time
+- lineage: associate results with a Dolt commit to retrieve the exact database state used to create those results
-- diffs: given two results, each associated with a commit, show me the exact differences
+- time travel: examine the history of a value or values directly from SQL and without the use of backups
-- lineage: the ability to trace back through reads and writes based on commit IDs
+- collaboration: combine concurrently edited schema and data of a database in a principled way

 Dolt makes it easy to enable these capabilities in any data infrastructure.
 These features are native to the database so little application code is required.